 Do not attempt to operate any system without reading all the information provided with each of the components.

-Please read all instructions that were provided prior to operation of the system.
-If there are any questions, please contact Oriel Instruments or the representative through whom the system was purchased.
+Please read all instructions provided prior to operating the system.
+If there are any questions, please contact Newport Corporation or the representative through whom the system was purchased.

 2 INTRODUCTION